What is Tongue and Groove?

 1. Great for High-Moisture Rooms

 Because tongue and groove walls interlock, they're strong and don't warp easily.
-You might think wood walls are out of the question when it comes to bathrooms (or even really high moisture areas like an indoor pool).
+You may believe that wood walls are not suitable for bathrooms.
+This also applies to extremely wet areas, like an indoor pool.

-Another benefit you get from all those interlocking parts is that it actually enhances the structural integrity of the room, whether you choose T & G for your walls or for your ceilings.
+Another benefit of those interlocking parts is that they improve the room's strength.
+This is true whether you use T & G for your walls or ceilings.

 2. Genuine Log Cabin Look and Feel